MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

   - Webhooks not supported

 - **Issue:**   Attendance report doesn't show after a meeting.</br>
 Workaround: To download, go to **Edit Meeting Details > Attendance > Download**.
 It will always download the latest meeting's report.
-There's no option to download a report of an older channel meeting at this time.
+Currently, there's no option to download a report of an older channel meeting.

 ## Other areas: